Balthazar (restaurant): Description

 In 2013, Zagat's gave Balthazar a food rating of 24 (out of 30), a decor rating of 24, and ranked it the second best French brasserie restaurant in New York City.
 That year, the New York Daily News rated its French onion soup the second-best in the city.

 Balthazar made headlines in 2022 when comedian and actor James Corden was banned from the restaurant by owner Keith McNally, after reportedly being "abusive" and "extremely nasty" to staff.
 The ban was later rescinded after Corden apologised to McNally in private and in public, admitting that he had been "ungracious."

 In popular culture

+Balthazar features in the 1998 Sex and the City episode “The Power of Female Sex” under the name of Balzac.
+Carrie Bradshaw and Samantha Jones have a difficult time getting a table at the exclusive restaurant, but they ultimately succeed after Carrie gives the hostess a tampon in the restaurant bathroom.

-Balthazar is featured in the 2009 autobiography Under the Table: Saucy Tales from Culinary School, by Katherine Darling (Simon and Schuster), in the 2010 novel The Associate, by John Grisham (Random House), in the 2010 novel Something Borrowed, by Emily Giffin (Macmillan), in the 2010 novel 36 Arguments for the Existence of God: A Work of Fiction, by Rebecca Goldstein (Random House), in the 2011 juvenile fiction novel Holiday Spirit, by Zoe Evans (Simon and Schuster), in the 2011 autobiography Innocent Spouse: A Memoir, by Carol Ross Joynt (Random House),and in the 2012 novel The Stolen Chalice, by Kitty Pilgrim (Simon and Schuster).
+Balthazar is featured in the 2009 autobiography Under the Table: Saucy Tales from Culinary School, by Katherine Darling (Simon & Schuster), in the 2010 novel The Associate, by John Grisham (Random House), in the 2010 novel Something Borrowed, by Emily Giffin (Macmillan), in the 2010 novel 36 Arguments for the Existence of God: A Work of Fiction, by Rebecca Goldstein (Random House), in the 2011 juvenile fiction novel Holiday Spirit, by Zoe Evans (Simon & Schuster), in the 2011 autobiography Innocent Spouse: A Memoir, by Carol Ross Joynt (Random House), and in the 2012 novel The Stolen Chalice, by Kitty Pilgrim (Simon & Schuster).
 In November 1999, comedian and actor Jerry Seinfeld proposed to Jessica Sklar at Balthazar.